SomajitDey/git-keyval.js/README.md

 🚀 Can be implemented with standard Git commands only; does not depend heavily on anything exclusive to GitHub.

 🚀 Loosely coupled to GitHub's API (REST and GraphQL).
 Can be used with other Git-servers, like GitLab, Bit-bucket or self-hosted, by replacing a single module in this codebase.

+🚀 SDK supports specifying a custom `fetch` method.
+Using this, custom hooks may be implemented 💡

 > ⚠️ This project is currently under heavy development, and therefore, should be treated as incomplete and unstable. **However, I hope to release an alpha-version pretty soon 🤞**.
 If it piqued your interest, I request you to [watch this repository](https://github.com/SomajitDey/git-keyval.js "Hit the Watch button of this repository, if you're logged in GitHub") and ⭐ it to encourage me.